Our Lady of the Visitation School

 Our Lady of the Visitation School is a large Catholic grade-school in Cincinnati, Ohio.
 The school won the 2007 Blue Ribbon Schools Competition.
 The school's name is often shortened to "Visi".

 Academics

 The school has grades Preschool-8.
 Academic excellence is Visitation’s commitment to all of its students.
 Student learning is the focus of Visitation’s curriculum.
 High expectations are the standard, and Visitation students excel within the classroom and outside of the classroom in all curricular areas.
 Visitation’s academic program gets results because it is focused on learning!
-The school has one library, two gyms, two art rooms, two music rooms, and one large computer lab.
+The school has one library/STEM lab, one art room, two gyms, two music rooms, and one large computer lab.

 Blue-Ribbon Schools

 Visitation won the 2007 Blue Ribbon Schools Competition.
 The Blue Ribbon award is considered to be the highest honor that an American school can achieve.
 Any school in the U.S. can enter.

 Extracurricular

 Athletics

-Visitation's mascot is Viking and teams are normally nicknamed the "Visi Vikings".
+Visitation's mascot is a Viking and teams are normally nicknamed the "Visi Vikings".
 Visitation offers many sports for all grades.
-In-school activities include "Olympic Day" and an 8th Grade Volleyball game.
-"Olympic Day" is a day-long event in which students from each grade compete in different activities.
+In-school activities include Field Day and an 8th Grade Volleyball game.
+Field Day is a day-long event in which students from each grade compete in different activities.

-Our Lady of the Visitation has sports for every grade level including baseball, basketball, football, lacrosse, golf, soccer, softball, tennis, track & field, and volleyball.
+Our Lady of the Visitation has sports for every grade level including baseball, basketball, cheer, football, golf, soccer, softball, track & field, volleyball, and wrestling.